molleindustria/mudlike/README.md

 `[[vinyl text>>$name reads the wall text|wallText]]`

 **vinyl text** is the text of the link.
-What follows **>>** is the message sent to all the other people in the room when the link is clicked. $name will be replace by the user nickname.
+What follows **>>** is the message sent to all the other people in the room when the link is clicked. $name will be replaced by the user nickname.
 **wallText** is the id of the destination passage

 ## roomPlayers